atropos-null/LS/py109/py109_studyguide.md

 print(f"{result:.6f}")  # "0.423247"
 ```

-4. Consider using the decimal module
-For financial calculations or when precision is critical:
+4. Consider using the decimal module, for use in financial calculations or when precision is critical:
 ```python

 from decimal import Decimal, getcontext